Brian Stokes, Managing Director at ITCS, discusses his secrets with us to running a successful company that continues to expand 15 years on.

 signings – how much easier is it to sign something on your phone and email it,

 rather than printing it, signing it, scanning it, then emailing it back?

 You can CC anyone when you send out a document, and everyone

 It also lets you know if someone has opened the document but

 hasn’t signed – allowing you can reach out to your client and ask if they need

 This is just the tip of the iceberg when it comes to apps that’ll help your productivity.
 The list of productivity apps really is endless.
 If you have any other programmes that you like to use, let us know!

 Office 365 is used by over 55% of businesses worldwide.

-Microsoft Office 365 is a cloud-based productivity tool for small and medium-sized businesses.
-The platform is designed to transform the way you work with both your colleagues and customers.
+Office 365 offers SMEs endless benefits.
 But why is it so popular?
 This article examines some of Office 365’s main benefits.

 1. Work anywhere there’s an internet connection: